 So, an $85,000 portfolio would cost me $200 per year.

 I got this by subtracting $5,000 (freely managed) from $85,000 and multiplying the balance by 0.0025.

 Now what is really interesting is their Invite Program.
 This program gets you an extra $5,000 managed for free for each time a person uses your unique referral code and funds their own Wealthfront account.
 Your friend also gets an extra $5,000 managed free.

-I do not believe there is a cap on referrals at this time, which means if you have enough friends, you could have your account managed entirely for free, no matter what size.
+There is no cap on referrals at this time, which means if you have enough friends, you could have your account managed entirely for free, no matter what size.